CodeMaverick-143/My-Portfolio/README.md

 - **Responsive Design**: The portfolio is fully responsive, adapting to all screen sizes.
 - **Slick Animations**: Smooth animations for elements as you scroll.
-- **Interactive Design**: Hover effects and transitions to keep users engaged.........
+- **Interactive Design**: Hover effects and transitions to keep users engaged......